top of page

 Class A Uniforms for EMS for formal and events requiring distinctive dress

 Made from premium wool or wool blends for a sharp, professional look.
 Insignia and embellishments that denote rank and experience are often used with minimal adornments.
 Commonly dark navy in color with White prema-press long-sleeved dress shirts with a name plate above the right chest pocket and badge on the left chest, often with minimal adornments.
+Dark Navy blue is traditional firm color for pants and jackets with white shirts and a dark navy necktie

 Class B Uniforms Reliable Everyday Duty Gear

 For EMS personnel, these uniforms strike a balance between sharp appearance and utility, often paired with tactical boots, durable belts, and weather-appropriate outerwear to handle the demands of daily response.
+Again, Dark Navy for pants; button shirts are often white or light blue; no necktie.

 Class C UniformsTactical and Mission-Focused Mobility